 AutoCAD Plant 3D training course for beginners, teaching how to build and maintain 3D process plant models, and create content for use in 3D process plant models.

-AutoCAD Plant 3D is a plant layout design tool used by designers and engineers to model and document process plants in 3D.
+The AutoCAD Plant 3D toolset is used by designers and engineers to model and document process plants in 3D.

 Our AutoCAD Plant 3D Essentials course provides a thorough grounding in the application and its key features.
 Sessions include: